NationalSecurityAgency/qgis-searchlayers-plugin/readme.md

 When two search strings are used checking **Constrain two search strings to match within an attribute field rather than across attribute fields** will constrain the search criteria to match within an attribute field; otherwise, one string may match one attribute field and the other string may match another attribute field.
 The results are either **AND**ed or **OR**ed together.
 Here is an axample of a two string search.

+If **Only search selected features** is checked, the features that are selected in QGIS will be the only ones searched.
+This is one way to limit a search to a particular area.
+Note that with this checked, the normal interaction of clicking on a found feature in the list will not select the feature for obvious reasons; however, the zoom or pan to actions will still apply.

 ![Search Layers Dialog](doc/layersearch2.jpg)

 Click  the **Search** button to begin the search.
 In the case of a large data set, clicking on **Abort** will halt the process.
 Note that the plugin stops after finding 1500 matches.